turbot/steampipe-docs/docs/guides/search-path.md

 # Using search_path to target connections and aggregators

 You are probably here for one of the following reasons:
-- You cant figure out why steampipe isn't using your aggregator
+- You can't figure out why Steampipe isn't using your aggregator
-- You want to run steampipe query, check, or dashboard against a specific connection
+- You want to run `steampipe query`, `check`, or `dashboard` against a specific connection
-- You want to change your 'default' connection
+- You want to change your default connection
 - You've seen references to the search path elsewhere, but you're not sure why it's important
-- You asked what you thought was a simple question on the steampipe slack, and instead of an answer they sent you this link (ugh...homework...)
+- You asked what you thought was a simple question on the Steampipe Slack, and instead of an answer they sent you this link (ugh...homework...)

-This guide will attempt to answer these questions, in 5 minutes or less.
+This guide will attempt to answer these questions in 5 minutes or less.

 ## Schemas in Postgres

 Steampipe leverages PostgreSQL foreign data wrappers to provide a SQL interface to external services and systems.
 The Steampipe database is an embedded PostgreSQL database.

 A PostgreSQL database contains one or more [schemas](https://www.postgresql.org/docs/current/ddl-schemas.html).
 A schema is a namespaced collection of named objects, like tables, functions, and views.
-Steampipe creates a Postgres schema for each steampipe connection.
+Steampipe creates a Postgres schema for each Steampipe connection.
 In fact, if you query the Postgres information schema, you can get a list of the schemas in the database:

 ```sql
 select
   schema_name